LukaszCmielowski/prototypes/AutoML/dev_preview_content/readme.md

 ### 1.1.
 What AutoML gives you

 AutoML takes care of the full workflow so you can focus on your use case:

-- **Automated training** — Your tabular data (CSV in S3) is loaded and split into train and test sets.
-AutoML trains many model types (neural networks, tree-based, linear) using [AutoGluon](https://github.com/autogluon/autogluon)’s ensembling (stacking and bagging), then selects the top performers and refits them on the full dataset for production-ready predictors.
+- **Automated data preprocessing** — Your tabular data (CSV in S3) is loaded, sampled and split into train and test sets.
+- **Automated feature engineering and training** — AutoML trains many model types (neural networks, tree-based, linear) using [AutoGluon](https://github.com/autogluon/autogluon)’s ensembling (stacking and bagging), then selects the top performers and refits them on the full dataset for production-ready predictors.
 - **Leaderboard** — You get an HTML leaderboard ranking all top models by the right metric for your task (e.g., accuracy or ROC-AUC for classification, R² for regression), so you can compare and pick the best model.
 - **Trained models and notebook** — You receive the refitted model artifacts and a generated notebook to explore and use the best predictor.
 You can then register models in Model Registry or deploy them with KServe if you need serving.